lizlop/GalleryApp/README.md

-Source Code for Android Gallery Application
+Source Code for Android Gallery Application with color palettes.